How to Pick the Best Nike Running Jacket (or Vest) for Cold Weather

 If you frequently run in the rain or snow, you might choose a fully waterproof running jacket.
 Some Nike running jackets feature a GORE-TEX coating to shed water from the surface, while others integrate Nike Storm-FIT technology to create a fully windproof and waterproof fabric.

-These outer shells will offer protection from the elements, but they don't have insulating properties.
-If you're prone to overheating, you may want to stick with one of these non-insulated, waterproof or windproof layers.
-These lightweight running jackets are versatile, too, because you can layer warm clothes underneath if the temperature drops.
+These outer shells will offer protection from the elements, but they don’t have insulative properties.
+If you’re prone to overheating, you may want to stick with one of these non-insulated, water or windproof layers.
+These lightweight running jackets are versatile, too, because you can layer warm clothes beneath if the temperature drops.

 (Related: How to Layer Clothes for Every Season)